 If you have a child who struggles with developing an appropriate pencil grasp or fine motor skills in general, try playing with toothpicks.
 In this photo, the child who struggles with fine motor strength, grasp, and hand dominance had to unscrew the cap of the cinnamon bottle (bilateral skills to hold the bottle with one hand, unscrew with the emerging dominant hand) and then problem solve how to get them out.
 She then pushed the toothpicks into the play dough to make a porcupine (took a lot of strength).
 Then later she pulled them out (also took quite a bit of strength) and placed them one by one into the tiny holes of the cinnamon bottle while stabilizing the bottle with her other hand.

 This is a simple task packed with therapeutic value and is great for the child who still holds the crayon/pencil with their whole fist or who has not yet established a hand dominance.
-Find more fun ways to play with toothpicks by checking out this Top 10 list from Embrace Your Chaos.Want more handy tips and tricks to help the kids in your life?
-Then subscribe to Mama OT by clicking "Subscribe!" on the homepage so you can receive new posts via email.
-And be sure to keep up with all of Mama OT's tips and info shared on Facebook, Twitter, and Pinterest!
+Find more fun ways to play with toothpicks by checking out this Top 10 list from Embrace Your Chaos.

 . . . . .Please provide appropriate supervision to the child in your care when completing any activities from this site.
-You as the grown-up will need to decide what types of products/activities on this site will be safe for your child.
+You as the grown-up will need to decide what types of products/activities on this list will be safe for your child.
 If you’re not sure, check with your child’s occupational therapist or pediatrician.
-Appropriate and reasonable caution should be used when implementing ideas from this site, particularly if there is any risk of injury (e.g., falling, crashing), choking (e.g., small parts), drowning (e.g., water play), or allergic/adverse reaction (e.g., materials/ingredients).
-The author and blog disclaim liability for any damage, mishap, or injury that may occur from engaging in any activities from this post or this site.
+Appropriate and reasonable caution should be used when implementing any ideas or activities from this site, particularly if there is any risk of injury (e.g., falling, crashing), choking (e.g., small parts), drowning (e.g., water play), or allergic/adverse reaction (e.g., materials/ingredients).
+The author and blog disclaim liability for any damage, mishap, or injury that may occur from engaging in any activities or ideas from this site.